Category: Guest Post

 “On my worst day …” How the NDIS fosters a deficit mindset and why that should change

 Kate Anderson, RMIT University and Darryl Sellwood, Flinders University The National Disability Insurance Scheme (NDIS) was designed to empower and support people with disability.
-But ten years into the scheme, […]
+But ten years into the scheme, many participants are finding their encounters with the NDIS dehumanising and burdensome.
+And, according to the scheme’s architect Professor Bruce Bonyhady, service gaps are now […]

 Aug 08